 Malkhaz Nakashidze has been awarded one of the most prestigious 2016-2017 Fulbright Visiting Scholar Program sponsored by United States Department of State and visited Boston College Law School as a Fulbright Visiting Scholar.

 In October 2018 Malkhaz Nakashidze was a visiting scholar at Sapienza University, Department of Political Science.
-In 2018 he was awarded with the Latvian State Research Scholarship 2018/2019 funded by the State Educational Agency of Republic of Latvia and visited University of Latvia Law School in 2019.
+In 2018 he was awarded with the Latvian State Research Scholarship 2018/2019 funded by the State Educational Agency of Republic of Latvia and visited Faculty of Law of University of Latvia in 2019.
 Malkhaz Nakashidze received the Mevlana Exchange Programme 2018/2019 scholarship funded by Government of Turkey and as a visiting professor visited Ataturk University Law School in 2019.

 Malkhaz Nakashidze as a legal expert was included in the list of experts for the provision of independent external expertise in various law branches and methodologies in the field of comparative law (2016/S 133-238952) managed by the European Parliament, Directorate-General for Parliamentary Research Services.